Professional/Short course Affect, Emotion and Society

 Blackboard will be used to facilitate learning through providing guidance and learning materials.

 The work environment, whether based on paid employment or volunteering, is also a source of experiential learning and specific skills acquisition required for the module.

 Delivery pattern will be flexible, work-based and vary in line with the requirements of those utilising this module.
 However, this would be based on a model that may envisage:

 - 25 contact hours ideally delivered in day blocks to facilitate travel and work cover arrangements.

 - 100 hours of work-based learning over the module.

 - 175 hours private study/reading.

-The assessment states that it must be equivalent to a project of 6000 words because some options of assessment will not take the form of written work in the form of an orthodox essay or report.
+A project of 6,000 words because some options of assessment will not take the form of written work in the form of an orthodox essay or report.
 Other options include: